BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Rapid-fire Bolt Thrower** `ACTIVE`

-A [crossbow][Crossbow] that fires D6 shots per turn.
-Only has a limited field of fire 45 degrees to its left or right (can be measured by placing Chariot Pivot Template with the X over the bolt thrower and dotted line running down the wooden shaft connecting the goats).
-This chariot may move and shoot without any -1 penalty.
-Can also shoot when Engaged in Combat, with no In The Way tests for models it is in Combat with.
+This is a [crossbow][Crossbow] that fires D6 shots per turn rather than just one.
+A Rapid-fire Bolt Thrower only has a limited field of fire of 45° to its left or right, which can be measured by placing the Chariot Pivot Template with the X over the bolt thrower and the dotted line running down the wooden shaft connecting the goats - this is the Chariot's field of fire.
+An Iron Hills Chariot may still shoot even if it has Moved that turn, and never suffers the -1 penalty for Moving and Shooting.
+An Iron Hills Chariot may still Shoot even if it is Engaged in Combat, and does not need to take In The Way Tests for models it is in Combat with.

 - **Chariot Charge** `ACTIVE`

-When moving via Chariot Charge, the Chariot will inflict 3 Strength 6 hits.
+When an Iron Hills Chariot Moves via Chariot Charge, it will inflict 3 Strength 6 Impact Hits.

 - **Dwarven Crew** `ACTIVE`

-Any Iron Hills Warrior that ends their Activation in base contact may join its crew.
-That Warrior is removed as a casualty and then the chariot immediately regains a Wound lost earlier in the battle.
+Any Iron Hills Warrior that ends their Activation in base contact with an Iron Hills Chariot may join its crew.
+If it does, remove the Iron Hills Warrior from the board as a Casualty.
+The Iron Hills Chariot then immediately regains a single Wound lost earlier in the battle.

 </div>